8 Oct 2024

 Personality Traits: Bold, rebellious, unconventional

-Examples: Harley-Davidson, Virgin, Apple
+Examples: Harley-Davidson, Virgin, Red Bull

 Rebel brands thrive on breaking the rules and challenging the status quo.
 Harley-Davidson’s Live Your Legend campaign is all about embracing a rebellious lifestyle, and under Richard Branson’s bold leadership, Virgin has become the ultimate rebel brand, breaking rules and challenging conventions across industries.
 From airlines to space tourism, Virgin offers daring alternatives to the norm, infusing every venture with Branson’s risk-taking spirit and unique sense of fun.